galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 > The plot shows the deviation from the average quality for each tile.
 The colours are on a cold to hot scale, with cold colours being positions where the quality was at, or above, the average for that base in the run, and hotter colours indicate that a tile had worse qualities than other tiles for that base.
 In the example above you can see that certain tiles show consistently poor quality.
 A good plot should be blue all over.
 >
-> In some cases, the chemicals arrive last in some tiles making the chemistry is a bit worse there.
+> In some cases, the chemicals used during sequencing becoming a bit exhausted over the time in some tiles which makes the sequencing reactions a bit error-prone.
 The "Per tile sequence quality" graph will then have some horizontal lines like this:
 >
 > ![Per tile sequence quality with horizontal lines](../../images/quality-control/per_tile_sequence_quality_horizontal_lines.png)
 >